BruceGeLi/BruceGeLi.github.io/index.md

 I aim to improve **model capacity, learning efficiency**, and **interpretability** by leveraging state-of-the-art algorithms and tools.

-In addition to my research, I serve as a teaching assistant at KIT, contributing to courses such as Cognitive Systems (SS20, SS21), Machine Learning (WS21/22, SS23, SS24), and partially in Deep Reinforcement Learning (WS21/22).
+In addition to my research, I serve as a teaching assistant at KIT, contributing to courses Cognitive Systems (SS20, SS21), Machine Learning (WS21/22, SS23, SS24), and partially in Deep Reinforcement Learning (WS21/22).
 I also mentor and supervise several Bachelor's and Master's research projects, seminars, and theses.